 In addition to these core skills it is desirable that you have experience in one or more of the following areas:

-- The UKCS and Onshore petroleum licensing law
+- The UK continental shelf and onshore petroleum licensing law

 - Civil law procedure and appeals process.
 The OGA has power to impose sanctions on companies, including the power to fine and to determine licences.
 There is provision for companies to appeal to the First Tier Tribunal.

-- Competence 1: Leading and Communicating - Excellent drafting and communication skills, with the ability to work constructively with policy and technical colleagues at pace.
-Excellent interpersonal skills together with the ability to work effectively in multi-disciplinary teams.
+- Competence 1: Leading and Communicating - • Excellent drafting and communication skills, with the ability to work constructively with policy and technical colleagues at pace;

-- Competence 2: Delivering at Pace - Flexibility and resilience to deal with heavy and competing pressures and the ability to work with colleagues who are themselves often under pressure.
-Able to provide quick, confident and authoritative legal advice to colleagues within the OGA.
+- Competence 2: Delivering at Pace - • Flexibility and resilience to deal with heavy and competing pressures and the ability to work with colleagues who are themselves often under pressure;

-- Competence 3: Seeing the Bigger Picture - Be sensitive to the broader political and commercial aspects of the Oil and Gas regime.
-The ability to think strategically about how legal services can develop to support the priorities of the OGA.
+- Competence 3: Seeing the Bigger Picture - • Be sensitive to the broader political and commercial aspects of the Oil and Gas regime;

-- Competence 4: Making Effective Decisions - Excellent analytical and handling skills.
-Strong attention to detail.
+- Competence 4: Making Effective Decisions - • Excellent analytical and handling skills;

 Specialist Skills, Qualifications, Experience, Licenses, Memberships or Language